kushSharma924/meal-planner-app/README.md

 * Users can choose to generate breakfast, lunch, or dinner recipes.
 * Upon generation, users are given 3 recipes and can choose to make one of the 3 or refresh the results.

+This web application was built with React and deployed with AWS Amplify.

 ## Built With